schartrand77/orderworks/README.md

 - `app` - `node:20` container running `npm run dev` with your working tree bind-mounted for hot reloads.
 It automatically runs `npm install`, `npm run db:generate`, and `npm run db:migrate` before the dev server launches, so the schema is applied.
 The server listens on port `3000` in the container and is exposed at [http://localhost:3001](http://localhost:3001).

 Make sure the MakerWorks v2 stack (or another Postgres instance that contains the MakerWorks data) is already running and exposing Postgres on `localhost:5432`.
 OrderWorks uses `DOCKER_DATABASE_URL` plus an `extra_hosts` entry to resolve `host.docker.internal` inside the container so it can connect to that database.
 Override `DOCKER_DATABASE_URL` in `.env` if your shared Postgres host, port, credentials, or database name differ.
+The first time you point at a MakerWorks database, create the dedicated schema with `psql -h localhost -p 5432 -U postgres -d makerworks -c "CREATE SCHEMA IF NOT EXISTS orderworks;"` (or the equivalent command for your environment) so Prisma can migrate without colliding with MakerWorks enums/tables.

 Environment variables (e.g., `MAKERWORKS_WEBHOOK_SECRET`, default `dev-secret`) live inside `.env` and `docker-compose.yml`; tweak them there if needed.
 Stop the stack with: